Latest posts by Dennis Restauro (see all)

-The NFL is one of the most cord cutter friendly sports in the U.S. during the regular seasons.
-In fact, it is easy to watch the NFL without cable.
+The NFL is one of the most cord-cutter friendly sports in the U.S. during the regular seasons.
+It is easy to watch the NFL without cable.
 So, it comes as no surprise that it’s just as easy to watch the NFL Playoffs without a cable TV subscription.

-In fact every game of the 2018 NFL playoffs (2017 Season) is available on ABC, CBS, NBC and Fox using an over the air antenna.
-So, there is no need to have a cable subscription or a to enjoy NFL football this postseason.
+In fact, every game of the 2020 NFL playoffs (2019 Season) is available on ABC, CBS, NBC, and Fox using an over the air antenna.
+So, there is no need to have a cable subscription to enjoy NFL football this postseason.
 All of those channels are available using a TV antenna.
-If you want to set one up, just check out my guide on choosing a TV antenna.
+If you want to set one up, check out my guide on choosing a TV antenna.
 However, there are now several ways to stream local TV channels.

 Streaming the NFL Playoffs

 You can also check out this post on streaming local channels for other viewing options.
-If none of these work you can still catch the game by using the international version of NFL Game Pass.
-Game Pass offers a live NFL streaming service available to people outside the U.S. All one needs to do is make your computer seem like it’s not based in the U.S. which is actually pretty easy to accomplish.
+If none of these work, you can still catch the game by using the international version of NFL Game Pass.
+Game Pass offers a live NFL streaming service available to people outside the U.S. All one needs to do is make your computer seem like it’s not based in the U.S., which is pretty easy to accomplish.

-To do this you can use a SmartDNS service or VPN to simulate a French based IP address.
-The details of doing this are described in my article on using a SmartDNS.
-I personally use Overplay SmartDNS to do this.
-The basic steps to do this are below.
-Make sure you set up your DNS before purchasing Game Pass.
-You will need to purchase it while using the foreign DNS.
-Bear in mind, this is a last resort.
-While you are paying to watch, using a Smart DNS likely violates the NFL Game Pass end user agreement.
-In other words they have the right to cancel your subscription without a refund.
+To do this, you can use a VPN to simulate an IP address outside the U.S. The details of doing this are described in my article on using a SmartDNS.
+I personally use IPVanish to do this.
+The necessary steps to do this are below.
+Make sure you set up your VPN before purchasing Game Pass.
+You will need to purchase it while using the foreign IP.
+Bear in mind, this is the last resort.
+While you are paying to watch, using a VPN likely violates the NFL Game Pass end-user agreement.
+In other words, they have the right to cancel your subscription without a refund.

 NFL Playoff TV Schedule

 Saturday, January 11th